linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A Teaching Note on Pricing and Valuing Interest Rate Swaps with LIBOR and OIS Discounting.md

 \begin{array}{l} \left(\frac {\mathbb {S} 2 1 6 , 2 5 0 * 0 .
 9 9 8 7 5 2}{\mathbb {S} 2 1 6 , 2 5 0 * 0 .
 9 9 4 8 1 7}\right) + \left(\frac {\mathbb {S} 2 1 6 , 2 5 0 * 0 .
 9 8 8 2 2 2}{\mathbb {S} 2 1 6 , 2 5 0 * 0 .
 9 8 8 2 2 2}\right) \\ + (\$ 2 1 6, 2 5 0 * 0.
 9 7 9 0 0 8) = \$ 8 5 6, 5 2 3 \\ \end{array}
 $$

-This interest rate swap is an asset worth $856,523 to the fixed-rate receiver and a liability for the same amount to the fixed-rate payer.
+This interest rate swap is an asset worth \$856,523 to the fixed-rate receiver and a liability for the same amount to the fixed-rate payer.

 The second approach to swap valuation is to interpret the contract as a long/short combination of floating-rate and fixed-rate bonds.
-The implicit  $50 million, floating-rate bond pays interest quarterly based on 3-month LIBOR.
+The implicit  \$50 million, floating-rate bond pays interest quarterly based on 3-month LIBOR.
 By presumption, the unknown levels for future LIBOR can be hedged using FRAs or Eurodollar futures to lock in the sequence of forward rates.
-The present value of the cash flows is$ 50 million.
+The present value of the cash flows is\$ 50 million.

 $$
 \begin{array}{l} (\$ 50,000,000 * 0.5000 \% * 0.25 * 0.998752) + (\$ 50,000,000 * 1.5821 \% * 0.25 * 0.994817) \\ + (\$ 50,000,000 * 2.6694 \% * 0.25 * 0.988222) + (\$ 50,000,000 * 3.7647 \% * 0.25 * 0.979008) \\ + (\$ 50,000,000 * 0.
 9 7 9 0 0 8) = \$ 5 0,0 0 0,0 0 0 \\ \end{array}
 $$

-The implicit,  $50 million, 3.85\% fixed-rate bond pays interest in the amount of$ 481,250 each quarter.
-The value of this bond using the LIBOR discount factors is $50,856,523 (calculated on a spreadsheet using the unrounded discount factors).
+The implicit,  \$50 million, 3.85\% fixed-rate bond pays interest in the amount of\$ 481,250 each quarter.
+The value of this bond using the LIBOR discount factors is \$50,856,523 (calculated on a spreadsheet using the unrounded discount factors).

 $$
 \begin{array}{l} \left(\$ 4 8 1, 2 5 0 * 0.
 9 9 8 7 5 2\right) + \left(\$ 4 8 1, 2 5 0 * 0.
 9 9 4 8 1 7\right) + \left(\$ 4 8 1, 2 5 0 * 0.
 9 8 8 2 2 2\right) \\ + (\$ 50, 4 8 1, 2 5 0 * 0.
 9 7 9 0 0 8) = \$ 5 0, 8 5 6, 5 2 3 \\ \end{array}
 $$

-The value of the swap is just the difference in the bond prices, $856,523.
+The value of the swap is just the difference in the bond prices, \$856,523.

 $$
 \$ 50,856,523 - \$ 50,000,000 = \$ 856,523